-In 1984 their debut, Fistful Of Metal was released, and despite a tasteless cover sleeve the album received good reviews, even if musically it struggled even including the Alice Cooper cover I'm Eighteen.
+In 1984 Anthrax's debut, Fistful Of Metal was released, and despite a tasteless cover sleeve depicting a man's head being pummeled by a brass knuckled fist, the album received good reviews.
+The album struggled musically even if including the Alice Cooper cover I'm Eighteen.
 For a time Lilker and Benante were moonlighting as members of S.O.D.
 (Storm-troopers Of Death) and Lilker liked the direction of S.O.D. better, but it broke up so he left Anthrax to pursue direction with competitors Nuclear Assault.
 Turbin also left and was replaced by Matt Fallon and later Joe Belladonna with Frank Bello taking over bass.
 It was with this line-up that they squeezed out the Armed And Dangerous EP in 1985.
 Shortly later they got a contract with 'Island Records' resulting in the powerful Thrash Metal affair, Spreading The Disease in 1986.
 During this time legend has it they also became good friends of the members of Metallica, who housed them for a while during some tough tour times.

 Their State Of Euphoria (1988) release showed great promise on its release, but over time ended off being a let down.
 Although it came across as complete and dense, after repeated use it seemed to loose its entertainment value with the public.
-It further was hindered by the backlash against their 'Day-Glo' appearance; skateboards tend to become less entertaining once you achieve age 16!
-If it wasn't for their live work, however, State Of Euphoria would have been a complete write off on it's own, as it failed to offer all that it promised which is strange as it's often seen as one of Anthrax's classic works; when one thinks of Anthraxthat album comes to mind.
+It further was hindered by the backlash against Anthrax's 'Day-Glo' appearance; skateboards tend to become less entertaining once you achieve age 16 and can drive motorcycles and cars!
+If it wasn't for Anthrax's live work, however, State Of Euphoria would have been a complete write off on it's own, as it failed to offer all that it promised which is strange as it's often seen as one of Anthrax's classic works; when one thinks of Anthraxthat album comes to mind.
 Most of its problems, however, were due to undeserved image bashing by the media.
-State Of Euphoria was also doomed because of its style: the skater-Thrash feel was unwelcome in the wider audience.
+State Of Euphoria was also doomed because of its style: the "skater-Thrash" feel was unwelcome in the wider audience.